reinikai/markdown-templates/README.md

 - Must accommodate for meeting-heavy workflows with multiple parallel projects
 - Meeting note archival takes place when:
 - File name format: ISO 8601 date (YYYY-MM-DD) followed by the meeting title.
-This, however, necessitates the use of a per-folder sort direction in the File Explorer, in order to avoid excess scrolling;
+To avoid excess scrolling, move notes to `_archive`, starting from the oldest, when they've been processed.

 ## Folder structure